Moral injury: Sociology

 Anthropologist Tine Molendijk's transdisciplinary research has shown that as unresolved conflicts at the political level create potentially morally injurious situations for soldiers on the ground, "experiences of institutional betrayal" and "a resultant search for reparations" by veterans can also be part of moral injury.
 She further demonstrates that not only public condemnation of veterans, but public heroification, too, may contribute to moral injury, given that both are generally experienced by veterans as alienating distortions of their war experience, meaning that both may entail an "injustice" being done to the experience.

 As the causes of moral injury lie not only in the individual but also at the organizational, political and societal levels, Molendijk further argues, solutions should be sought at these levels as well.
 The practical implications of a holistic approach to moral injury, for instance, include that we need 'a more elaborate moral vocabulary, the decision-making framework of the Just War Tradition, and purification and reintegration practices'.

 Theology

 Rita Nakashima Brock and Gabriella Lettini emphasize moral injury as "...souls in anguish, not a psychological disorder."
 This occurs when veterans struggle with a lost sense of humanity after transgressing deeply held moral beliefs.
 The Soul Repair Center at Brite Divinity School is dedicated to addressing moral injury from this spiritual perspective.

+Moral injuries can cause religious struggles, such as feeling punished by God or alienated.